-Richard Rosenquist
+Richard Rosenquist Brandell

-The main goals with our translational research program on chronic lymphocytic leukemia (CLL) are to increase our understanding of mechanisms behind disease development, to improve and optimize the diagnostic and prognostic information as well as to reveal new strategies for treatment in this incurable disease.
+The main goals with our translational research program on chronic lymphocytic leukemia (CLL) are to increase our understanding of mechanisms behind disease development, to improve and optimize the diagnostic and prognostic information as well as to reveal new strategies for therapy.

-CLL is the most common adult leukemia in Western countries.
-It is a biologically and clinically heterogeneous malignancy with varying clinical course.
-Many patients survive for years even without treatment, whereas others succumb rapidly to the disease despite therapy.
-Men are more commonly affected than women, with a median age at diagnosis of 70 years.
-At present two prognostic scoring systems are used in clinical practice (Rai and Binet), but both have a limited ability to predict the clinical course at an early stage.
+CLL, the most common adult leukemia in Western countries, is a biologically and clinically heterogeneous malignancy with varying disease course.
+Many patients survive for years or decades even without treatment, whereas others succumb rapidly to the disease despite therapy.
+Men are more commonly affected than women with a median age at diagnosis of 72 years.
+At present two staging systems are used in clinical practice (Rai and Binet), however both have a limited ability to predict the clinical course at an early stage.
 The disease has remained incurable although new treatment strategies, including antibody-based therapy and small molecular inhibitors, appear promising.